mars0i/free/doc/notes/example_1.md

 This makes phi fluctuate in a large loping sine wave-style shape.
 It appears that the sigma-dt has to be a lot smaller than that for phi and eps.

+## rules of thumb

+Or rather, apparent or possible rules of thumb.

+The farther the initial hypothesis is from the mean of the inputs, the smaller `dt` must be.

+`sigma-dt` must be smaller than `dt`.

+If the phi curve is too wavy, you can make it more stable by shrinking dt.

+If sigma is going down to zero too quickly, you can slow it down by making sigma-dt smaller.

+The value around which phi (at level 1) more or less settles is between the true mean value and the original prior mean.

+Note that the "true mean value" is the value such that if run through g(), i.e.  h() and theta, will produce the mean of the input distribution.
+That is, it's the inverse of g applied to the mean of the inputs.